Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Is Fidelity safe and legitimate?

 Yes — and this is one area where Fidelity's 80-year track record genuinely matters.
 Your cash is FDIC-insured up to $250,000, your securities are SIPC-protected up to $500,000, and Fidelity carries additional private excess SIPC coverage through Lloyd's of London.
-No major security breaches, no solvency scares.
+No major security breaches, no solvency concerns.
 It's about as safe as brokerage accounts get.

 Does Fidelity charge any hidden fees?